What is PMM2-CDG?

 Applied Therapeutics is committed to developing a treatment for PMM2-CDG.

 Patients with PMM2-CDG have imbalances in sugar metabolism pathways, including due to abnormal Aldose Reductase and PMM2 enzyme activity.
 Initial data in fibroblast cell lines derived from patients with PMM2-CDG demonstrates that govorestat, an investigational, novel Aldose Reductase Inhibitor, results in increased PMM2 activity and may provide therapeutic benefit in PMM2-CDG patients.
+Govorestat has received Orphan Drug and Pediatric Rare Disease designations from the U.S. Food and Drug Administration (FDA) for the treatment of PMM2-CDG

 Govorestat has the potential to be the first FDA-approved therapy for PMM2-CDG.